S.T.R.O.N.G. Youth works where the need is greatest

 This map shows economically disadvantaged students on Long Island.

-In the districts we serve the average percent of economically disadvantaged students is 66%, which is +78% compared to the 37% average for Long Island.
+In the districts we serve the average percent of economically disadvantaged students is 66%, which is 78% greater than the regional average (37%).

 We are where school funding is low

 In the districts we serve, the average per pupil funding is 27% lower than the Long Island average.

 We are where systemic racism is more intense

 Long Island is one of the the most racially segregated regions in the country.
 In the districts we serve students of color make up 89% of the population, compared to the regional average of 51%.